Local Normal Forms of Noncommutative Functions: Introduction

-Most of the content in the theorem lies within the second part since generic elements, defined in \ref{def:generic element}, provide an \emph{intrinsic} method of extracting the ADE information.
-The choice of central element $g_{6,n}$, which is rather involved, works for Type $E_{6,*}$, and there is also strong evidence that generic elements there also quotient to give $e\Uppi e$.
+Most of the content in the theorem lies within the third part since generic elements, defined in \ref{def:generic element}, provide an \emph{intrinsic} method of extracting the ADE information.
+The choice of central element $g_{6,n}$, which is rather involved, works for Type $E_{6,*}$, and there is also strong evidence that generic elements there also quotient to give the correct algebra in the sequence \eqref{eqn:6keyalgebras}.
 Establishing this is computationally much harder, and will be addressed elsewhere \cite{BW2}.
-We remark that all other examples we know within Type~$E$, but which are not explicitly stated above, also factor to some $e\Uppi e$ where $\Uppi$ is the preprojective algebra of some Type~$E$ Dynkin diagram, and $e$ is one of the idempotents marked $ $ in \eqref{eqn: Dynkin}.
-All such diagrams, and all such indicated choices of vertex $ $ arise.
+We remark that all other examples we know within Type~$E$, but which are not explicitly stated above, also factor to one of the six algebras in \eqref{eqn:6keyalgebras}.

-In the geometric context of~\S\ref{geo intro sect} below, the generic central element $g$ of \ref{central element main intro} should be thought of as the noncommutative version of Reid's general elephant \cite{Pagoda}.
+In the geometric context of~\S\ref{geo intro sect} below, the generic central element $g$ of \ref{central element main intro} should be thought of as the noncommutative version of Reid's general elephant \cite[(1.14)]{Pagoda}.
 Remarkably, the above theorem neither implies, nor is implied by, Reid's version.
-In both cases, taking a \emph{generic} central element is essential to avoid pathological behaviour (see \ref{rem: need generic}).